openai/openai-cookbook/techniques_to_improve_reliability.md

 The halter models brings a couple of advantages:

-- it can tell the selection-inference process to stop or keep going, as necessary.
+- It can tell the selection-inference process to stop or keep going, as necessary.
-- if the process never halts, you'll get no answer, which is often preferable to a hallucinated guess
+- If the process never halts, you'll get no answer, which is often preferable to a hallucinated guess

 [![Faithful reasoning](images/faithful-reasoning_fig3.png)
 <br>Source: *Faithful Reasoning Using Large Language Models* by Antonia Creswell et al. (2022)](https://arxiv.org/abs/2208.14271)